-Nearly 2 percent of adults and 8 percent of children in the United States are affected with some form of food allergy.
+Nearly 2 percent of adults and 8 percent of children in the United States are affected by some form of food allergy.
 Food allergies occur when your immune system overreacts to certain foods that are normally harmless.
-Symptoms from food allergies can occur even after a miniscule amount of the food has been ingested.
+Symptoms from food allergies can occur even after a minuscule amount of the food has been ingested.
 Often food allergies appear more in people who have family members with allergies.
-At Advanced Allergy & Asthma Associates, Drs.
-Askenazi, and Hahn work with patients to determine the cause of food allergies.
+At Advanced Allergy & Asthma Associates, Dr. Askenazi and the staff work with patients to determine the cause of food allergies.

 How do I know if I have a food allergy?

 Food intolerance is something that often is confused with food allergies.
 Intolerances do not involve the immune system and are simply an abnormal response to the food or additive.
 An example would be an individual having an upset stomach after drinking milk.
 This type of reaction is typical of lactose intolerance and is a result of the person lacking proper enzymes to break down the milk sugars.